Hawks vs. Celtics: Betting Trends, Record ATS, Home/Road Splits

 Hawks Betting Records & Stats

-- Atlanta's games this season have had a combined scoring total higher than 229.5 points in 55 of 82 outings.
+- Atlanta has played 55 games this season that ended with a combined score higher than 228.5 points.

-- The Hawks have been victorious in 12, or 35.3%, of the 34 contests they have been chosen as underdogs in this season.
+- The Hawks have come away with 12 wins in the 34 contests they have been listed as the underdogs in this season.

-- Atlanta has not entered a game this season with longer moneyline odds than +425.
+- This season, Atlanta has won four of its nine games, or 44.4%, when it is the underdog by at least +165 on the moneyline.

-- The moneyline set for this matchup implies Atlanta has a 19% chance of walking away with the win.
+- The moneyline set for this matchup implies Atlanta has a 37.7% chance of coming away with a victory in the contest.

 Hawks vs. Celtics Over/Under Stats (Regular Season)